lunadelinte/OwlNet/README.md

 ### Version History

-For a comprehensive overview of the development process and changes made throughout the project, refer to the `OwlNet_Git_Log.txt` file.
+For a comprehensive overview of the development process and changes made throughout the project, refer to the [OwlNet Git Log](./OwlNet_Git_Log.txt).
 This document contains a detailed log of all commits, providing insights into the evolution of the OwlNet project.
 It serves as an essential resource for understanding the chronological development and decision-making process behind the application.

 ### README Note